jamiebullock/top-albums/README.md

 - Start the server: `python app.py`
 - Navigate to [http://0.0.0.0:5000](http://0.0.0.0:5000)

+To terminate the web server and exit the virtualenv:

+- ctrl-C
+- `deactivate`

 ## To deploy to Heroku

 - It should be sufficient to type: `git push heroku master`